 We've had some questions lately from parents who'd like to know where to start homeschooling.

-First, as far as starting to homeschool your children -- the best place to start is WITH your children.
+When starting to homeschool your children -- the best place to start is WITH your children.
 Discuss what THEY want to learn, what they want to do, regardless of their age.

 Remember that "homeschooling" is not "school at home."
 Rather, it is a natural part of living and learning each day.
 When families try to "school-at-home," both parents and children often end up disappointed, confused, or frustrated.
 That's why we are here for you.